ChunZhou1/jsonTree/README.md

 I created the automative testing issues under the “**Cypress/integration**” directory.
 The automative test includes show, add, delete and edit testing.
 The test coverage is not 100%.
 I used mock http server to response the fixed JSON data in order to test.

+# What will I do in the future: #

+The first thing I will do is improving the rendering efficiency of the tree.
+I want to use React.memo to render the component, and I have almost done it.
+But there are some bugs in the program, and I will complete it if I have time.
+The React will render the tree only if the props of the component are changed.
+The code is as follows: